Annual Review of Plant Biology

-Annual Review of Plant Biology is a peer-reviewed scientific journal published by Annual Reviews.
+Annual Review of Plant Biology is a peer-reviewed scientific journal published by Annual Reviews (AR).
 It was first published in 1950 as the Annual Review of Plant Physiology.
 Sabeeha Merchant has been the editor since 2005, making her the longest-serving editor in the journal's history after Winslow Briggs (1973-1993).
-As of 2025, Journal Citation Reports lists the journal's 2024 impact factor as 26.5, ranking it first of 273 journal titles in the category "Plant Sciences".
+As of 2026, Journal Citation Reports lists the journal's 2025 impact factor as 26.4, ranking it second of 285 journal titles in the category "Plant Sciences".
 As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

-Beginning in 1947, the publishing nonprofit Annual Reviews began asking plant physiologists if it would be useful to have an annual journal that published review articles summarizing the recent literature in the field.
+Annual Reviews (AR) is a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+Beginning in 1947, AR began asking plant physiologists if it would be useful to have an annual journal that published review articles summarizing the recent literature in the field.
 Responses indicated that this would be very favorable, and the Annual Review of Plant Physiology published its first volume in 1950.
 Its founding editor was Daniel I. Arnon.
-It was thus the seventh journal title to be published by Annual Reviews.
+It was thus the seventh journal title to be published by AR.
 Its scope was somewhat reduced by the publication of the Annual Review of Phytopathology, first released in 1963.
 In 1988, its named changed to the Annual Review of Plant Physiology and Plant Molecular Biology.
 In the 1990s, it began having color illustrations and was published online for the first time.
 Its name was changed once again in 2002 to its current version, the Annual Review of Plant Biology.
 As of 2020, it was published both in print and electronically.

 The journal covers developments in the field of plant biology, including cell biology, genetics, genomics, molecular biology, cell differentiation, tissue, acclimation (including adaptation), and methods.
 The journal is abstracted and indexed in the following databases.